Prajwal-S-6/Spring-Certification-Path/module-03/SpringData/src/main/java/com/spring/data/example2/README.md

 * Configuring datasource is based on type of application
 1. Standalone application: DataSource is configured in @Configuration and is created as a bean of one of the supported types
+2. SpringBoot application: DataSource is configured in application.properties with spring.datasource.url, spring.datasource.driver-class-name